yale-redcap/yes3-exporter/documents/userguide.md

           <img src="media/autopopulate.png"  width="60%">

       b.
-Select the field that you would like to add to the export and click ‘**make it so’**.
+Select the field that you would like to add to the export and click ‘**Save**’.

       c.
-Once you have chosen your display, click ‘**make it so**’.
+Once you have chosen your display, click ‘**Save**’.
 An asterisk will appear next to each unsaved item.

       d.
 After you have finished adding fields to the export items, save the changes.